 When the EU’s landmark Sustainable Finance Disclosure Regulation (SFDR) came into force on March 10, it was widely welcomed and hailed as a ‘game-changer’ in the fight against greenwashing.

+The regulation has brought ESG investing further into the mainstream.
 A core component of the bloc’s green agenda, the regime is designed to promote greater transparency in finance – but questions remain regarding its implementation.

 “It comes with many challenges,” according to Giorgio Botta, regulatory policy advisor at the European Fund and Asset Management Association (Efama).